 - World-Class Faculty: Students in the program will take classes from Mays Business School’s world-class faculty.
 Our professors are respected experts in their fields, renowned for their cutting-edge research and passion for teaching.

 - Career Preparation: Through the school’s Career Management Center, students will enjoy access to a team of dedicated professionals who are personally involved in your career success.
-Students will also take a class in career management during the program bootcamp.
+Students will also take a class in career management during the first block of classes.

 International Business Environment